Creating Altering and Deleting Database in SQL Server

 Msdb (Microsoft database): Microsoft database will store jobs and alerts information i.e. backup file information.

-Tempdb database: It is a temporary database location which is allocated by the server when the user connected to the SQL Server for storing temporary table information.
+Tempdb database: It is a temporary database location that is allocated by the server when the user connected to the SQL Server for storing temporary table information.

 Note: Once you disconnected from the SQL Server, then the temporary database location will be destroyed automatically.
 The above system databases are maintained and managed by the system by default.

-These databases are created by the user for storing business-related information such as employee details, Customer Details, Student details, Product Details, Salary details, etc. In SQL Server, you can the database can be created, altered and dropped in two ways
+The databases which are created and managed by the user are called User Databases.
+These databases are used for storing business-related information such as employee details, Customer Details, Student details, Product Details, Salary details, etc. In SQL Server, the user databases can be created, altered and dropped in two ways

 - Graphically using SQL Server Management Studio (SSMS) or